AngeloYan/fireBalloon/README.md

    - In speech detection mode, the user's speech is converted into text displayed in the text box to enter messages.
    - When the on-screen button is clicked again, the system exits speech detection mode

-**As a user I want the system to suggest new questions based on my previous questions so that I save time asking questions.**
+**As a user I want the system to be able to respond conversationally so that it is not a simple question and answer bot.**
 1. As a: user<br>
-   I want: the sytem to generate questions based on my recent questions<br>
+   I want: the sytem to suggest new questions based on my recent questions<br>
    So that: I save time asking questions<br>
    Story points: 5<br>
    Priority: <br>